 Be Careful About High MERV Ratings

 Look at it this way, the most efficient ‘filter’ would probably be a piece of plywood that stops ALL contaminants and all the air from getting into your Daytona Beach home.
-That's all-out air filtration, but would also be like living in a box.
+That's maximum air filtration, but would also be like living in a box.